Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/README.md

     for this in a future release which will be more extensible and customizable.
 -   Culling callbacks are slow on the main thread when there are lots of shadow passes.
 Those systems haven’t been optimized for the main thread yet.
--   `OptimizedSkeletonHierarchyBlob` is missing a mask that specifies if a bone needs to calculate an inverse scale.
-Such a mask would support efficient allocation-free handling of `ParentScaleInverse` in optimized skeletons.

 ## Near-Term Roadmap

--   Pose sampling
+-   Pose sampling into temporary buffers
     -   Significantly faster
     -   Requires local allocator
 -   Blend Shapes